patrickyrda/patrickyrda/README.md

 ## More About Me:

-Feel free to explore my repositories and get to know the different projects I've been working on.
-I'm passionate about learning and contributing to innovative tech solutions.
+Feel free to explore my repositories and to contact me.